jdede/inet-showcases/_docs/wireless/sensornetwork/index.md

 We are using `ApskScalarRadio` here, because it is relatively simple, uses an amplitude and phase-shift keying modulation (BPSK, QAM-16 or QAM-64, BPSK by default), without additional features such as forward error correction, interleaving or spreading.
 We set some parameters of the radio in <a srcFile="wireless/sensornetwork/omnetpp.ini"/>:

+`TODO: why apskradio? -because its the one compatible with the macs - because we want to concentrate on the macs not the accuracy of the physical layer simulation`
 `TODO: why these values?`

 <pre class="include" src="omnetpp.ini" from="carrierFrequency" upto="snirThreshold"></pre>